What is the AIDS Trust of Australia?

 The Distributions Committee of the AIDS Trust of Australia revues all applications for funding.

 We remind you that we are unable to fund projects not directly related to HIV.

-NAFL stands for National AIDS Fundraising Limited, an Australian company limited by guarantee, and the sole Trustee of the AIDS Trust of Australia.
+National AIDS Fundraising Limited, NAFL is the sole Trustee of the AIDS Trust of Australia.

 What does NAFL do?

 As sole Trustee, NAFL manages on behalf of its Members, the activities and operations of the AIDS Trust of Australia.

 Our Members are on the front line, delivering the services for which Australia's HIV sector is so internationally respected.
 Here are links to our Members' websites.
 Please explore, see what they're up to, and see how important your contribution really is.